a3f/libvas/README.md

 - [ ] Trapping access violations
 - [ ] Guard page allocation?
 - [ ] Wrappers for scripting languages besides Perl
+- [ ] Provide all configurations in the release package: universal libraries on macOS, Both 32 bit and 64 bit on Linux and *.lib as well as *.a on Windows

 ## License